Presidency of John Tyler: 1844 candidacy

 Following Tyler's break with the Whigs in 1841, he had begun to shift back to his old Democratic party, but its members, especially the followers of Van Buren, were not ready to receive him.
 Tyler knew that, with little chance of election, the only way to salvage his presidency and legacy was to move public opinion in favor of the Texas issue.
-He formed a third party, the Democratic-Republicans, using the officeholders and political networks he had built over the previous year.
+He formed a third party, the Tyler Party, using the officeholders and political networks he had built over the previous year.
 A chain of pro-Tyler newspapers across the country put out editorials promoting his candidacy throughout the early months of 1844.
 Reports of meetings held throughout the country suggest that support for the president was not limited to officeholders.
 The Tyler supporters, holding signs reading "Tyler and Texas!", held their nominating convention in May 1844, just as the Democratic Party was holding its own presidential convention.

 Midway through Tyler's presidency, the Democrats were badly divided, especially between followers of Calhoun and Van Buren.
 Former Vice President Richard Mentor Johnson of Kentucky, former Secretary of War Lewis Cass of Michigan, and Senator James Buchanan of Pennsylvania also loomed as contenders for the 1844 Democratic presidential nomination.
 By late 1843, Van Buren had emerged as the front-runner for the Democratic presidential nomination, and Calhoun decided that he would not seek the nomination.
 As proponents of the annexation of Texas came to oppose his candidacy, Van Buren's strength in the party diminished.
 At the 1844 Democratic National Convention, Van Buren failed to win the necessary super-majority of Democratic votes.
 It was not until the ninth ballot that the Democrats turned their sights to James K. Polk, a less prominent candidate who supported annexation.
 A protege of Andrew Jackson, Polk had hoped to win the vice presidential nomination prior to the convention, but Democratic delegates instead made Polk the first "dark horse" presidential nominee in U.S. history.
 Polk's nomination pleased the followers of Calhoun, and they threw their support behind his candidacy rather than Tyler's.
 Clay, meanwhile, had been nominated for president at the 1844 Whig National Convention.